 For instance, Google can see a string of numbers, and instead of identifying it as a phone number, structured data helps Google understand that it is your company’s phone number explicitly.

-Google itself says,” Google Search works hard to understand the content of a page.
+Google Search works hard to understand the content of a page.
 You can help us by providing explicit clues about the meaning of a page to Google by including structured data on the page.
-Structured data is a standardised format for providing information about a page and classifying the page content.”
+Structured data is a standardized format for providing information about a page and classifying the page content.

 - Whether you have structured data enabled for: